Should I consolidate or refinance my student loans?

 never have to worry about your interest rate and monthly payment going up if

 interest rates rise in the future.
-If you switch to a variable rate loan, your
+If you switch to a private variable rate

-interest rate could rise above the original fixed rate over time, and your
+loan, your interest rate could rise above the original fixed rate over time,

 - You will